 Each row and line of stitching is sewn in double thread and has a small tag inserted at the end to stop the thread pulling through.
 See my video for clarity on this.

-All 3 designs have similarities in the stitching with just a slight variation.
+All 3 designs have similarities in the stitching with just a slight difference.
+I explain the first design fully.
+The following are just variations.

 Shibori Starfish 1.